Unified Spherical Frontend: Learning Rotation-Equivariant Representations of Spherical Images from Any Camera: Methodology

 This step assigns scalar values (pixel intensities) to the newly sampled spherical locations.
 Since the input pixels do not have regular grid or mesh connectivity, standard bilinear interpolation is not applicable.
 We therefore adopt a two-stage procedure consisting of neighborhood aggregation and local weighting.

-\paragraph{Neighborhood aggregation.} For each output location $\mathbf{p}_o$, its neighborhood $\mathcal{N}(\mathbf{p}_o)$ is defined either as the $N$ nearest input points or as all input points within a circular cap of radius $r$ centered at the output.
+\paragraph{Neighborhood aggregation.} For each output location $\mathbf{p}_{o}$, its neighborhood $\mathcal{N}(\mathbf{p}_{o})$ is defined either as the $N$ nearest input points or as all input points within a circular cap of radius $r$ centered at the output.
 Nearest-neighbor aggregation is useful for discrete label interpolation, similar to \textit{nearest\_exact} interpolation in planar images.
 However, it can introduce discontinuities and weaken rotation equivariance, especially when points are sparse, because it selects the closest point based solely on distance, ignoring rotational symmetry.

 \paragraph{Local weighting.} Given an output point and its local neighborhood, interpolation weights can be computed using either radial or spectral methods.
-A common approach is to use a \textit{radial basis function (RBF)} over the geodesic distance, which ensures rotational symmetry.
-This yields interpolation of the form $x_o = \sum\limits_{k \in \mathcal{N}(\mathbf{p}_o)} \omega_k x_k$, where each weight $\omega_k$ depends only on the distance between $p_k$ and $p_o$.
+A common approach is to use a \textit{radial basis function (RBF)}\footnote{RBF weighting scheme details in the supplementary material} with respect to the geodesic distance, which ensures rotational symmetry.
+This yields interpolation of the form $x_{o}= \sum\omega_{k}x_{k}$, where each weight $\omega_{k}$ depends only on the distance between input and output locations.
 Alternatively, one may fit a bandlimited spherical harmonic model to the neighborhood, analogous to \textit{moving-least-squares (MLS)} regression.
-We detail the RBF weighting schemes in the supplementary material.

 Both stages of the resampling pipeline are deterministic with respect to geometry.
 For location sampling, the set of output locations is fully determined by the input pixel locations and the chosen sampling method.
 For value interpolation, the neighborhood structure and interpolation weights are fixed given two sets of input and output locations.
 Although the pixel intensities or feature values may vary arbitrarily across frames, the geometric relations remain constant for a given camera.
 Hence, the entire resampling pipeline is geometry-cacheable: once the geometric mappings are computed, subsequent inference reuses them with negligible overhead.